On the 2025/26 Job Market

 Replication of Atwood's (2022) "The Long-Term Effects of Measles Vaccination on Earnings and Employment"

-Joint with Mara Barschkett, Mathias Huebener, Andreas Leibing, and Jan Marcus
+With Mara Barschkett, Mathias Huebener, Andreas Leibing, and Jan Marcus

 Journal of Comments and Replications in Economics 2023